nomeata/pybotbrain/Building.md

 certificate for that domain, and set the `certificate_arn` setting accordingly.
 Also change the domain in `app.py`.

-To deploy the lambda function initally, run
+To deploy the backend lambda function initally, run
 ```
 zappa deploy
 ```

+There is a second Lambda function, used to sandbox the function code evaluation.
+This is not automated, so manually create a function called `python-bot-eval` with the Python runtime and entry point `sandbox.lambda_handler`

 ## Push new code